ahmedhussien91/Linux-yocto-Excersises/yocto/2.using_yocto_project/readme.md

 touch syntax-trial_1.0.bb
 ```

- open the recipe and add these lines to add a task **display** for this recipe that we will use to print the output
+ open `syntax-trail_1.0.bb` recipe and add these lines to add a task **display** for this recipe that we will use to print the output

 ```sh
 SUMMARY = "syntax recipe"